Donald Trump Snubs Muslims Again By Breaking White House Tradition Of Hosting Ramadan Dinner

 Breaking a tradition that stretches back to President Bill Clinton and continued through George W. Bush and Barack Obama, Donald Trump declined to host a dinner at the White House in honor of Ramadan.
 Instead, Trump and first lady Melania Trump issued a statement on June 24, 2017 sending warm wishes to those celebrating Eid al-Fitr.

 Eid al-Fitr is the holiday that marks the end of Ramadan, the Islamic holy month.
-Ramadan is marked by fasts that occur from sunrise to sunset.
+Ramadan is marked by fasting that occurs from sunrise to sunset.
 The time of Ramadan changes every year because the Islamic calendar is not in precise adherence to the Gregorian calendar of January to December.
-Instead, the Islamic calendar is based on lunar cycles, which means that the month of Ramadan moves roughly 10 days backwards every year compared to the Gregorian calendar.
+Instead, the Islamic calendar is based on lunar cycles, which means that the month of Ramadan moves roughly 10 days backward every year compared to the Gregorian calendar.
 This year, Ramadan ended at sundown on Saturday night.

 This move by the Trump administration to not hold a meal that celebrates the breaking of the day’s fast during Ramadan breaks a nearly 20-year tradition.
 Typically, a White House hosted iftar – the Islamic term for the meal – would be attended by diplomats from Muslim countries as well as members of Congress.
 Additionally, local and national Muslim leaders or prominent Muslims would be invited to attend.